Xeljanz Side Effects

 The data from FAERS are self-reported, and the U.S. Food and Drug Administration cannot verify if they are accurate.
 But the agency will sometimes use them to determine if it should get more data on certain adverse effects.

 On Feb.
-25, 2019, the FDA released a safety communication to alert the public that a safety trial found an increased risk of blood clots in the lungs and death among people with rheumatoid arthritis who took a higher dose of the drug.
+25, 2019, the FDA released a safety communication to alert the public that a safety trial found an increased risk of blood clots in the lungs and death among people with rheumatoid arthritis who took a dose of 10 mg twice daily – a dose that is higher than approved.
 After this communication went public, lawyers began investigating lawsuits against Pfizer.

 On July 26, 2019, the FDA approved a black box warning about the increased risk of blood clots and death.